 Access Language Center: A Vital Community Resource

-We're so excited to be partnering with the new Access Language Center in Biougra, Morocco, in support of English programs and literacy for all.
+We're excited to be partnering with the innovative new Access Language Center in Biougra, Morocco, in support of English programs and literacy for all.

 by Barb Mackraz

 Since the beginning of Morocco Library Project (MLP), we've been working with public high schools in rural regions all over the country, especially east and south of the High Atlas Mountains.
 It's a real joy to boost high school programs, but I've always thought, wouldn't it be nice to start a public library and reach a broader population?
 Well, it's finally happening!

 Our partner Ali Amhal is not only a high school English teacher but also a community activist in his town of Biougra, and with a nonprofit association he just launched the Access Language Center.
 It's already evolving into an innovative language and cultural resource for everyone, with English and French classes, plans for teaching practical skills such as digital literacy, and activities to promote cultural awareness and acceptance.
 One of their goals is to provide free reading classes to adult women, as the illiteracy rate for rural women in the area approaches 100%.
 As a start, we're helping with the English library, which will be open to all the schools in the area and the broader community.
 We generally work in places where there are no libraries of any kind, and this is such an extraordinary development focusing on rural poor communities.
 You can't imagine how rare this center is — and how vital.

 A few years ago, we helped Ali establish a library for English learners at his high school.
 To start the Access Center's library, he moved those books here from the school.
 Meanwhile, in California we're putting together a great collection of books and other materials right now to round out the library, and we plan to ship everything in January.
 As with all of our library projects, we put a lot of effort into curating a collection that is relevant and of interest to the local population, and we buy everything new.
 So it takes time.